JubinBlack/Disobey24_writeup/README.md

 >>> chr(0x75 ^ 0x48 ^ 0x5b)+chr(0x41 ^ 0x89 ^ 0xa1)+chr(0xdb ^ 0xe5 ^ 0x4c)+chr(0x1d ^ 0x48 ^ 0x26)
 'firs'
 ```
-Hard to guess, but this could be "firstname" which means it's possible to reverse the next 5 bytes more!
+"Hard" to guess, but this could be "firstname" which means it's possible to reverse the next 5 bytes more!
 Keep going like this there is finaly almost full key: ```"0x??7541db1dd06c035016a259d97b687d"```

 What comes to that first byte tho?
 Investigating the logic behind and reading pseudo code with ghidra, I found that there was piece missing from it: Before passing the file to the encryption function, the code checks the file size, but also it places this size to address where our clear text is located in first position.
 This size was first reversed with 'BITWISE NOT' operator and then used this value in a 'BITWISE AND' operator with value '0xf'.<br>